West Genesee Middle School Performing Arts Department Handbook for 2019-2020

 Gregory Borsz, Tracy Cheney, Deanna Fitzpatrick, Martha Grener, Christy Knowlton, Erin McConnell, Michael Stachnik

 West Genesee Central Schools Camillus Middle School Music Department

 Dear Parents and Students,

 Each school year we find the need to publish, in a single document, information regarding the various policies, regulations and activities that are a part of our music program.
-It’s our goal to be consistent in our day to day activities and to make students aware of their responsibilities and what is expected of them as members of our program.
-We hope that these guidelines will help maintain a high level of discipline and musicianship in our performing groups.
+It is our goal to be consistent in our day to day activities and to make students aware of their responsibilities and what is expected of them as members of our program.
+We hope these guidelines will help maintain a high level of discipline and musicianship in our performing program.